-The Audit Committee has reviewed and discussed with management of the Company the audited financial statements for the fiscal year ended December 31, 2019.
+The Audit Committee has reviewed and discussed with management of the Company the audited financial statements for the fiscal year ended December 31, 2020.
 The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
-The Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accounting firm required by applicable requirements of the PCAOB regarding the independent accounting firm's independence.
-Based on the foregoing, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+The Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit Committee concerning independence, and has discussed with the independent registered public accounting firm the accounting firm's independence.
+Based on the foregoing, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

-THE AUDIT COMMITTEE Mr. W. Thorpe McKenzie (Chair) Mr. Jan-Paul Waldin Mr. Donald MacAdam
+THE AUDIT COMMITTEE

+Mr. W. Thorpe McKenzie (Chair)

+Mr. Jan-Paul Waldin

+Mr. Donald MacAdam